swanand-sabhapatikar/SQL/README.md

 ### 3. Finding objects in MS SQL
   Brief: this script will help to find sql objects like tables, SPs, UDFs and columns in a database/server by exact name or certain keyword in definition or name.
-The script will          be devided into parts to  make it ease by object type
+The script will          be devided into parts to  make it ease by object type.

-         Each above part will be further sub-divided as to search with exact name or a keyword in Name or definition. part 1 : Table
+         Each below part will be further sub-divided as to search with exact name or a keyword in Name or definition. part 1 : Table
          part 2 : SPs
          part 3 : columns